Skip to main content

 The ERC would be applied to the amount you repaid over the 10% threshold.
 For example, if you repaid £1,000 over the 10% allowance, then the charge would apply to the £1,000, rather than the entire amount repaid.

-To see the percentage of your ERC’s please refer to your offer document.
+The table above is an example, to see the percentage of your ERC’s please refer to your offer document.

 When you are within 90 days of your initial interest rate coming to an end, you can lock in a new rate with a product transfer, to find out more read our FAQ on product transfers here.